AdamJNew/Humankind-Culture-Viewer/.github/ISSUE_TEMPLATE/incorrect-information-report.md

 ---
 name: Incorrect Information Report
-about: Describe this issue template's purpose here.
+about: Report incorrect or missing information using this template
 title: ''
 labels: ''
 assignees: AdamJNew